nextflow-io/training/docs/hello_nextflow/05_hello_containers.md

-# Part 2: Hello Containers
+# Part 5: Hello Containers

-In Part 1, you learned how to use the basic building blocks of Nextflow to assemble a simple pipeline capable of processing some text and parallelizing execution if there were multiple inputs.
+In Parts X-Y, you learned how to use the basic building blocks of Nextflow to assemble a simple pipeline capable of processing some text and parallelizing execution if there were multiple inputs.

 However, you were limited to basic UNIX tools available in your environment.
 Real-world tasks often require various tools and packages not included by default.